 When it’s finished, you can close the SDK manager.

-Enable USB Debugging on Your Phone
+Step Two: Enable USB Debugging on Your Phone

 To use ADB with your Android device, you must enable a feature called USB debugging.
 Open your phone’s app drawer, tap the Settings icon, and select “About Phone”.
 Scroll all the way down and tap the “Build Number” item seven times.
 You should get a message saying you are now a developer.